cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 ### CDDL

-The Consice Data Definition Language (CDDL) is used to define the structure of CBOR or JSON data.
+The Concise Data Definition Language (CDDL) is used to define the structure of CBOR or JSON data.
 CDDL shares many of the same constructs from CUE, including disjunctions, embedding, optional fields, and definitions.